-The GRE exam is a standardized test conducted by Educational Testing Service(ETS), for the purpose of admissions into graduate, business and doctoral degrees.
+The GRE (Graduate Record exam) is a standardized test conducted by Educational Testing Service(ETS), for the purpose of admissions into graduate, business and doctoral degrees.
 The test is conducted in 160 countries with over 1000 test centers to supplement them.
 The test can be delivered in two formats viz, Paper-based and Computer-adaptive.
-The GRE exam intends to test the candidate’s English vocabulary, critical thinking and mathematical skills.
+The exam intends to test the candidate’s English vocabulary, critical thinking and mathematical skills.
 These skills are tested through three segments viz, Verbal Reasoning, Quantitative Reasoning and Analytical Writing.

 Test duration: 3 hours 45 minutes

 - GRE Analytical writing section: The Analytical Writing section is aimed at evaluating the responses provided by the candidates to each of the tasks assigned.
 It judges how the candidate is able to express his ideas, justify his selection by providing apt explanation and convey what the author is trying to communicate.
 It involves 2 different topics – Analysis of an Issue and Analysis of an Argument each of which must be completed within 30 minutes.

 - Issue task: In this task a topic or issue of common interest will be presented to the candidate.
 Following this there will be a specific set of instructions on how to proceed.
 It will generally ask the candidate’s opinion if he either supports the topic or opposes it.
 It is mainly to judge the ability of the candidate to evaluate an issue, form a clear view on it and express his/her arguments in support of or opposing the same.

 - Argument task: In contrast the argument task will have a conclusion given in the form of a short passage with instructions.
 This is to test the capability of the candidate to scrutinize the author’s message which is being conveyed in the paragraph.
 The candidate will then have to go on and support his statements with valid and relevant points.